-Jacqueline McCabe is also the Corporate Secretary of the Committee on Capital Markets Regulation.
+Jacqueline McCabe is also the Deputy Director of the Committee on Capital Markets Regulation.
 She serves at the Committee and PIFS in a part-time capacity offering legal advice on management issues.
 Prior to her current role, Jackie served as Executive Director of CCMR from 2011 – 2012.
 Before joining the Committee, she served for seven years as a Vice President and Assistant and Associate General Counsel at Goldman Sachs & Co.
 At Goldman Sachs, Jackie worked within the investment management division (“GSAM”) where she was responsible for GSAM’s private investment funds and managed accounts with institutional clients.
 Prior to that, she was an associate at Skadden, Arps, Slate, Meagher and Flom in their Investment Management Group.
 Jackie graduated from Harvard Law School and from Princeton University with an A.B. in History.

 Whitney Vasey is Director of events for the Program on International Financial Systems.
 Whitney manages the day-to-day management of PIFS annual international symposia, in addition to other specialized events.
 Previously, she held positions at the U.S. Chamber of Commerce and the U.S. Consumer Product Safety Commission in Washington, DC.
 Whitney holds degrees in international business and Spanish from Georgia College and State University.
 She lives in Boston and is married with three children.